Epidemiology

 MM!
 These açaí (ASA-i) berries are so tasty I want to lick them!”

-Posterior inferior cerebellar artery (Wallenberg syndrome)
+Posterior inferior cerebellar artery (Wallenberg syndrome, lateral medullary syndrome)

 Lateral medullary syndrome involves loss of protopathic sensation in the contralateral extremities and ipsilateral face, ipsilateral Horner’s syndrome, cerebellar signs, dysarthria, and dysphagia.L57143.jpg